NLnetLabs/routinator/doc/manual/source/building.rst

 In this example, we will show how to set up the Routinator UI at https://example.org/routinator with a Routinator instance at https://routinator.example.net/ using nginx.
 This will work equally well with an Apache web server or most other web servers.

 First download the routinator-ui repository and build it.
+You need `Node and Yarn <https://nodejs.org/en/download>`_ for this.
 The ``--base`` option specifies the path relative to the domain the UI lives, in our case ``/routinator``.
 The ``ROUTINATOR_API_HOST`` environment variable sets the path where the Routinator API lives.

 .. code-block:: bash